Code-Institute-Submissions/milestone-project-162/README.md

 - This game is visually pleasing
 - It is not super easy and does not start with 4/5 pairs of cards like most online memory games
 - The player can change the level easily, thus creating an easier game or a true challenge
-- The navigation is easy and straightforeward, in one click the game begins
+- The navigation is easy and straightforward, in one click the game begins

 <h3>Wireframes</h3>